 Mental health problems and suicide.
 Symptoms can include: thoughts of suicide or dying, attempt to commit suicide, trouble sleeping, new or worse anxiety, new or worse depression, acting on dangerous impulses, other unusual changes in your behavior or mood, thoughts of hurting yourself or others.

 What is BENLYSTA?

-BENLYSTA is a prescription medicine used to treat people 5 years of age and older with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis (LN) (lupus-related kidney inflammation) who are receiving other lupus medicines.
-It is not known if BENLYSTA is safe/effective in people with severe active central nervous system lupus.
+BENLYSTA is a prescription medicine used to treat people with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis (lupus-related kidney inflammation) who are receiving other lupus medicines.